Money mules: how we’re protecting our customers from financial fraud

 Criminals are constantly developing new ways to target and scam their victims.

 Financial fraud is one of the most common types of crime in the UK.
-Last year alone, criminal gangs stole over £583 million from the public and small businesses by posing as banks and service providers.1
+In 2023, criminal gangs stole over £459 million from the public and small businesses, and fraud currently accounts for 40% of reported crime in England and Wales.1

-Indeed, new research from Lloyds Bank revealed a sharp increase in those over 40 acting as mules over the last 12 months.
-Yet most perpetrators are still unaware they could face up to 14 years in prison if caught transferring stolen cash.
+Students are often at high-risk of being targeted for money mule account recruitment.
+But worryingly, research from Lloyds Bank has revealed a significant increase in those over 40 acting as mules over the last 12 months.
+Most perpetrators are unaware they could face up to 14 years in prison if caught transferring stolen cash.

 What is a money mule?